mosaic-design-system/docs/src/components/accordion.md

       Make sure the section headings are clear and concise, but still give the user enough information about what each one contains.
-All headings should be sentence case and not have the first letter of every word capitalised.\r
+Headings should be sentence case and not have the first letter of every word capitalised - you can read more about this in the [style guide](/guidelines/Style-Guide).\r

-      Always allow the user to expand multiple accordions at a time and avoid hiding task critical content."
+      Always allow the user to expand multiple **Accordions** at a time, and avoid hiding task critical content.
+If a user can only open one **Accordion** at a time, then it is better off to forgo their use."
     icon: file_invoice
   - title: Code
     hook: code